annashipman/annashipman.github.io/_posts/2017-03-01-writing-a-business-case.md

 ## Include a management case

 If they approve this case, how would you manage it as a project?
 Do you already have an idea of the group of people you would get together to work on it?
 If so, include these details.

+You should also cover measurement.
+When you evaluate this piece of work at the end, how will you know it’s been successful?

 Make it easy for those reading the business case to see that if approved, you would be able to deliver this successfully.

 ## The process should take time